Show All Answers

 Budget based rates are a billing structure designed to consider the unique water needs of each customer, and to allow the lowest cost water to be utilized for essential use indoors.
 Efficient outdoor use would be allocated water at the next lowest cost, with inefficient water use assigned the highest rate, ultimately rewarding customers that use water efficiently.

-EVWD is considering a budget-tiered rate structure for its customers for a number of reasons.
+EVWD is uses a budget-tiered rate structure for its customers for a number of reasons.
 The rate structure and higher base charge helps strengthen financial stability, by making revenue more stable.
-If implemented, the new rate structure would allow EVWD to provide personalized, fair and accurate water budgets to all customers, while making sure that the district is financially stable.
-Customers would pay the lowest rates for the water they need and slightly higher rates for excess water they choose to use.
+This rate structure allows EVWD to provide personalized, fair and accurate water budgets to all customers, while making sure that the financial stability.
+Customers pay the lowest rates for the water they need and a slightly higher rate for excess water they choose to use.

 • Western Municipal WD